ucsd-ets/dsc10_tests_creation_guide/README.md

 ### Choice 1 (easier):
 #### You can open a terminal in DataHub and directly clone the dsc10 repo:
 •	Open a terminal by clicking “new” -> “terminal” on DataHub. <br>
-•	In case you are not familiar with GitHub, in your terminal, use command
+•	In case you are not familiar with GitHub, in your terminal, use the following command to clone the dsc10 private repo to your DataHub, where "github URL" should be replaced by the actual URL you copy from the dsc10 private repo.

         git clone <github URL>
-to clone the dsc10 private repo to your DataHub, where "github URL" should be replaced by the actual URL you copy from the dsc10 private repo. <br>
 •	After cloning, you should see the directory of dsc10 created on your datahub.<br>
 •	When you done with creating/modifying tests, in terminal, use commands